 Who is it for?

-Units 1 and 2 can be done on their own, or with Units 3 and 4, which are intended for students interested in pursuing Science, Technology, Engineering and/or Mathematics (STEM) courses at University.
+Units 1 and 2 can be done on their own, or continue onto Units 3 and 4, which are intended for students interested in pursuing Science, Technology, Engineering and/or Mathematics (STEM) courses at University.

 What do you do?